fortitudo-tech/fortitudo.tech/docs/source/optimization.rst

 A method for solving this problem was first introduced by :cite:t:`optCVaR`, while the implemented algorithm is based on :cite:t:`compCVaR`.
-The notation in relation to P&L simulations :math:`R` follows :cite:t:`SeqEntropyPooling`.
+The notation in relation to the P&L simulations :math:`R` follows :cite:t:`SeqEntropyPooling`.

 .. automodule:: fortitudo.tech.optimization
    :members: